byteball/odex-backend/REST_API.md

 ### GET /orders?address={address}

-Retrieve the sorted list of orders for an Ethereum address
+Retrieve the sorted list of orders for an Obyte address

 ### GET /orders/positions?address={address}

-Retrieve the list of positions for an Ethereum address.
+Retrieve the list of positions for an Obyte address.
 Positions are order that have been sent to the matching engine and that are waiting to be matched

-* {address} is an Ethereum address
+* {address} is an Obyte address

 ### GET /orders/history?address={address}

-Retrieve the list of filled order for an Ethereum address.
+Retrieve the list of filled order for an Obyte address.

-* {address} is an Ethereum address
+* {address} is an Obyte address

 # OHLCV resource